 Current liabilities consist primarily of accrued payroll and related benefits, unearned revenue, and accounts payable.
-Total current liabilities were \$3.2 million at the end of fiscal year 2022, representing a \$0.2 million increase from fiscal year 2022.
-The most significant current liability was employee salary and fringe benefits payable of \$1.4 million attributable to accrued payroll.
-Additional current liabilities include unearned tuition revenue, accrued compensated absences (sick and vacation time benefits) that will be paid within the coming year.
+Total current liabilities were \$2.9 million at the end of fiscal year 2023, representing a \$0.3 million decrease from fiscal year 2022.
+The most significant current liability was unearned revenue which increased year over year due to changes in the timing of the summer semester.
+Additional current liabilities include accounts payable, accrued payroll, accrued compensated absences (sick and vacation time benefits) and subscription liabilities that will be paid within the coming year.

-Non-current liabilities consist of \$25.8 million in pension liability, \$29.8 million in other post-employment benefit liabilities and long-term accrued compensated absences ("ACA") of \$0.8 million-to be paid out to terminating employees over time in the future beyond one year.
-Total non-current liabilities decreased by 9% in 2022 due to decreases in retirement benefit allocations from the State of Connecticut.
-The total ACA liability coupled with the pension and other post-employment benefit liabilities exceed the assets of COSC, and causes the unrestricted net position balance to be negative.
-In practice, however, the ACA liability represents the total payout should 100% of the employees resign immediately while the pension and other post-employment benefit liabilities reflect the allocation of a share of the State of Connecticut's unfunded pension and OPEB liabilities.
-In lieu of Charter Oak paying directly for pension and post retirement benefits, The State of Connecticut settles these balances through the Comptroller's office and charges Charter Oak an annual fee based on a percentage of salary which is included as personnel service costs within the income statement.
+Non-current liabilities consist of \$19.5 million in pension liability, \$23.8 million in other post-employment benefit liabilities and long-term accrued compensated absences ("ACA") of \$0.9 million-to be paid out to terminating employees over time in the future beyond one year.
+Total non-current liabilities decreased by 22% in 2023 due to decreases in retirement benefit allocations from the State of Connecticut.
+These long-term liabilities however exceed the assets of COSC, and causes the unrestricted net position balance to be negative.
+In practice, however, the ACA liability represents the total payout should 100% of the employees resign immediately while the pension and other post-employment benefit liabilities reflect the allocation of a share of the State of Connecticut's unfunded pension and OPEB liabilities that are not ultimately paid by the College.
+In lieu of COSC paying directly for pension and post retirement benefits, The State of Connecticut settles these balances through the Comptroller's office and charges COSC an annual fee based on a percentage of salary which is included as personnel service costs within the income statement.

-The total net position balance includes \$1.3 million Invested in capital assets, net of depreciation.
-Charter Oak State College does not carry capital debt.
+The total net position balance improved in the current year as a result of including the construction in progress balance which was fully funded by the State of Connecticut and resulted in a \$7.6 million net asset balance associated with capital assets.
+COSC does not carry capital debt.
 Bonding and debt repayment are the responsibility of the State of Connecticut and are not reflected in COSC's financial statements.
+Unrestricted net position also improved in the current year as a result of both the net pension and net OPEB liabilities decreasing.